 To support FHA recipients to undertake activities specified in their FIA, an activity supplement is available (up to $10,000 over the person’s lifetime).
 An individual can receive an activity supplement for each qualifying activity that they undertake (up to the cumulative maximum amount) and elect to either receive the activity supplement directly or have it paid to a service provider for the activity.

 The supplement can also be used for reasonable travel and accommodation expenses to undertake a training activity.
 A decision on reasonableness will be at the discretion of the Secretary in each instance.
-However as general guidance these would usually not be considered reasonable travel and accommodation expenses:
+However, as general guidance these would usually not be considered reasonable travel and accommodation expenses:

 interstate travel and accommodation where the FHA recipient has reasonable access to the same or a similar course in their own state